0xmons/0xmons-blog/contents/doom-migration.md

 # Staking

-To stake into the new contract, you'll first need to first unstake from the old contract which is still found at the same link [here](https://0xmons.xyz/#/summon).
+To stake into the new contract, you'll first need to unstake from the old contract which is still found at the same link [here](https://0xmons.xyz/#/summon).

 After that, head to the Staking XMON form on the new page.
 You can click your balance, and the form will autopopulate.
 It's the same approve and stake flow you're used to.
 Two transactions, one to approve spending your XMON, and one to actually do the deposit.